-As a UPMC Health Plan Member, you have access to discounts on various services.
-This includes discounts at local retailers, gyms, and vision services for adults 19 and older, and more.
-For a full list of discounts, login to the member portal at MyHealth OnLine or call Member Services at the number on the back of your ID card.
+As a UPMC Health Plan Member, you have access to various retailer discounts, discounts on vision services for adults 19 and older, health and wellness related resources and incentives, and more.
+Availability of all Member discounts and incentives are subject to change.
+For a full listing, login to the Member portal at MyHealth OnLine or call Member Services at the number on the back of your ID card.